-Do you ever feel like you need to lock yourself in a dark room to decompress after a particularly busy day?
+Do you ever feel the aneed to lock yourself in a dark room to decompress after a hectic day?
 Do you tend to avoid watching anything that contains violence on TV or at the movie theater?
-Have you ever asked yourself, "Why am I so sensitive?"
+Have you ever asked yourself, "why am I so sensitive?"
 If so, you may be what is known as a highly sensitive person, or HSP.

 Definition Of High Sensitivity

 According to the book "The Highly Sensitive Person: How to Thrive When the World Overwhelms You" by Dr. Elaine Aron, a highly sensitive person may have physical and emotional responses to their external environment that can be different than those around them.
 For example, they may be more prone to sensory input overload or difficulty focusing in or dealing with busy, stressful environments.
 They may also be more inclined to cry or feel scared in response to an emotional film or book.

 It was in 1991 that Dr. Elaine Aron began researching high sensitivity, which she referred to as Sensory-Processing Sensitivity (SPS).
 Dr. Aron is known most for writing her book named above.
 The book aims to help people understand what it means to live life as a highly sensitive person, including how to deal with each characteristic involved in dealing with a sensory processing disorder like HSP.